 Contact us for analysis to meet your leadership goals.

 Current State Initiatives

 The Arkansas Department of Education (ADE) named its commitment to growing Opportunity Culture districts in the state’s Every Student Succeeds Act (ESSA) plan.
-ADE funded a single district to pilot Opportunity Culture implmentation in 2017-18 and offers centralized design assistance to annual cohorts of districts.
+ADE funded a single district to pilot Opportunity Culture implementation in 2017-18; ADE now offers centralized design assistance to annual cohorts of new districts implementing Opportunity Culture models.
 Read Leading Opportunity Culture at the State Level to learn more.